aniketgiriyalkar/TidyDataAssignment/CodeBook.md

 Activity - 6 values coded into WALKING (1), WALKING_UPSTAIRS (2), WALKING_DOWNSTAIRS (3), SITTING (4), STANDING (5), LAYING(6)
 Subject - 30 values representing observed volunteers

-79 measure variables:
+79 measure variables which are mean values from original normalized and bounded within [-1,1] features.
-(all information below comes from original features_info file which can be found here http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+(all information about measured features below comes from original features_info file which can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals - tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ)